thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Each commit should be a single logical change.
 If it has more code changes it should be split, if it has less it should get squashed with other commits.
 * Each commit message should explain the problem and the solution without using connectors.
 If they use connectors, there’s probably more than one logical change.
-* If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., the commits should be [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
+* If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., commits should be [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
 * Pull requests that are small in scope should fit into a single commit.
-Some may contain more, with each commit being independent from one another.
+Some may contain more, with each commit being independent of one another.
     Similar rules apply to merging or splitting pull requests as you see fit.

-It is better to squash commits together right before merging and not before.
+It is better to squash commits together right before merging and not earlier.
-That way, discussion and follow-up commits addressing feedback stay synchronized, anyone can see how the feature came up to be across the different revisions, and reviewer always knows what was changed and addressed and what not.
+That way, discussion and follow-up commits addressing the feedback stay synchronized, anyone can see how the feature came up to be across the different revisions, and the reviewer always knows what you addressed and what not.

 Be a nice person, floss every day and keep your git history clean.